civicrm/civicrm-dev-docs/docs/framework/upgrade.md

 ## Tips: Prefer simple SQL semantics over API/BAO/DAO

-When writing upgrade steps in PHP its preferable to use direct sql queries rather than relying on BAOs and DAOs as they may change between versions.
-Whereas writing SQL is more rigorous.
-Further it is preferable to write SQL statements especially if it involves adding or removing columns, indexes from database tables.
-There are helper functions such as `CRM_Core_BAO_SchemaHandler::dropIndexIfExists()`, `CRM_Upgrade_Form::addColumn()`, `CRM_Upgrade_Form::dropColumn()`.
-These helper functions don't depend on version specific business logic and also help protect against hard database fails by checking if what your trying to add or drop exists already.
+When writing upgrade steps in PHP, it's preferable to use lower-level SQL semantics rather than higher-level services (eg metadata, public APIs, BAOs, DAOs).
+Higher-level services are more complex and often have indirect dependencies; thus, higher-level services are more likely to fail in future upgrade environments.
+Lower-level SQL tends to provide a more reliable upgrade path.

+The upgrader may use basic SQL APIs (eg `CRM_Core_DAO::executeQuery()` and `CRM_Utils_SQL*`).
+Additionally, there are several SQL-oriented helper functions specifically for common upgrade tasks, e.g.

+* `CRM_Upgrade_Form::addColumn()`
+* `CRM_Upgrade_Form::dropColumn()`
+* `CRM_Core_BAO_SchemaHandler::dropIndexIfExists()`

+Compared to raw SQL, these SQL helper functions reduce unnecessary upgrade failures for early-adopters who previously applied a backport or pre-release patch.

 ## Tip: Write upgrades in small chunks